Battle of Caporetto: Analysis

-Brian R. Sullivan called Caporetto "the greatest defeat in Italian military history."
-John R. Schindler wrote "By any standard, Twelfth Isonzo [Caporetto] and its aftermath represented an unprecedented catastrophe for Italian arms."
-The disaster "came as a shock" and "triggered a search for scapegoats," culminating in a 1919 Italian military commission that investigated the causes of the debacle.
-At Rapallo, a Supreme War Council was created to improve Allied military co-operation and develop a common strategy.
+Brian R. Sullivan called Caporetto "the greatest defeat in Italian military history".
+John R. Schindler wrote: "By any standard, Twelfth Isonzo [Caporetto] and its aftermath represented an unprecedented catastrophe for Italian arms."
+The disaster "came as a shock" and "triggered a search for scapegoats", culminating in a 1919 Italian military commission that investigated the causes of the debacle.

+The collapse of the Isonzo front sparked a hastily-called meeting of British, French, and Italian leaders at Rapallo on 5–7 November, to bolster military and political support for the beleaguered Italian government whose forces were still in retreat.
+Lloyd George saw Caporetto as the latest episode in a year of confusion and cross-purposes in Allied strategy, and used the conference to gain approval of a Supreme War Council to improve military co-operation and develop a common strategy.

 Luigi Cadorna was forced to resign after the defeat, a final straw according to the Prime Minister, Vittorio Emanuele Orlando.
 Cadorna was known to have maintained poor relations with the other generals on his staff and by the start of the battle, had sacked 217 generals, 255 colonels and 355 battalion commanders.
 In addition, he was detested by his troops as being too harsh.
 Cadorna had been directing the battle some 30 km behind the front and retreated another 160 km to Padua.
 Cadorna was replaced by Armando Diaz and Pietro Badoglio, who commanded one of the corps easily overwhelmed by the Germans in the early stages of the battle, but escaped from all charges during the commission hearings.
 Italian propaganda offices were established, promising land and social justice to soldiers.
 Italy also accepted a more cautious military strategy from this point on.
 Diaz concentrated his efforts on rebuilding his shattered forces while taking advantage of the national rejuvenation that had been spurred by invasion and defeat.

 Casualties

 Italian losses were enormous: 13,000 were killed, 30,000 wounded and 265,000–275,000 were taken prisoner.
 Morale was so low among the Italian troops, mainly due to Cadorna's harsh disciplinary regime, that most of these surrendered willingly.
 3,152 artillery pieces, 3,000 machine guns and 1,712 mortars were lost, along with a vast amount of stores and equipment.
-In contrast, the Austro-Hungarians and Germans sustained between 20,000 and 70,000 casualties.
+In contrast, the Austro-Hungarians and Germans sustained around 70,000 casualties.